January 4, 2022

 Skills data will indeed be crucial to the success of any reskilling or upskilling initiatives.

-At a high-level conference on Skills for Industry Strategy 2030 held in Brussels last June, international strategy consultant Jan Sturesson said in his presentation that stakeholders working on the future of skills must ask themselves these questions (among others):
+At a high-level conference on Skills for Industry Strategy 2030 held in Brussels in June 2019, international strategy consultant Jan Sturesson said in his presentation that stakeholders working on the future of skills must ask themselves these questions (among others):

 As governments and businesses gear up to secure the future of work, the answers to these and more questions will determine the success of the reskilling revolution.